 The development of the PESIA model represent a possible answer to this demand.
-The availability of a Privacy, Ethical and Social Impact Assessment tool may facilitate developers in embedding ethical and social values into their practices and in the devices they build.
+The availability of a Privacy, Ethical and Social Impact Assessment tool may facilitate developers in embedding ethical and

-Assessing ethical and social impact of products and services may require a significant effort in terms of time and resources, as demonstrated by the experiences in the field of Social Impact Assessment.62 For this reason, an easy-to-be-implemented self-assessment tool may represent a solution which can be adopted by a large number of developers, despite their size and the nature of data they process.
+Assessing ethical and social impact of products and services may require a significant effort in terms of time and resources, as demonstrated by the experiences in the field of Social Impact Assessment.
+For this reason, an easy-to-be-implemented self-assessment tool may represent a solution which can be adopted by a large number of developers, despite their size and the nature of data they process.